 In 2014, I opened a Zerodha account as my second Demat account.
 From 2010 through 2014, I used ICICI Direct as my brokerage account.
 Then I noticed ICICI Direct was charging hefty brokerage, so I decided to switch to Zerodha in 2014.
 Since that year, Zerodha has been my primary brokerage account.

-Zerodha was the first to offer a flat fee of Rs.
+Zerodha is the biggest discount broker in India with a client base of over 50 lakh users.
+In 2010, Zerodha was the first one who started the discount brokerage model in India to offer a flat trading brokerage of Rs.
 20 per order irrespective of the trade volume.